House of Commons

 House of Lords

-In recess until 10 August (except for 6 August, on which date business may be programmed by the bureau.)
+In recess until 10 August (with the exception of 30 July and 6 August 2020, on which dates business may be programmed by the bureau)